pjalocha/esp32-ogn-tracker/README.md

 ### Stratux-EU connectivity

 When compiled with WITH_STRATUX, WITH_WIFI and WITH_HTTP the OGN-Tracker can serve as source of GPS and pressure data (if pressure module present) to the Stratux.
-THe OGN-Tracker connects to Wi-Fi access point created by Stratux Raspberry PI and send GPS and pressure data to port 30000.
+The OGN-Tracker connects to Wi-Fi access point created by Stratux Raspberry PI and send GPS and pressure data to port 30000.
+Once the OGN-Tracker is connected to Stratux, it is possible to connect to its HTTP interface to access status, setup and log files.

 ## To compile the code and flash the ESP32 module: install the ESP-IDF